shred/acme4j/src/doc/docs/challenge/http-01.md

 http://${domain}/.well-known/acme-challenge/${token}
 ```

-The challenge is completed when the CA was able to download that file and found `content` in it.
+The validation was successful if the CA was able to download that file and found `content` in it.

 !!! note
     The request is sent to port 80 only, but redirects are followed.
-If your domain has multiple IP addresses, the CA randomly selects one of them.
+If your domain has multiple IP addresses, the CA randomly selects some of them.
 There is no way to choose a different port or a fixed IP address.

+Your server should be able to handle multiple requests to the challenge.
+The ACME server may check your response multiple times, and from different IPs.
+Also keep your response available until the `Authorization` status has changed to `VALID` or `INVALID`.